code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 # Testing the Spring Kafka Template & Listener

-> When executing below test case, make sure you have [a running instance of Apache Kafka on port '9092' of your local machine](({{ site.url }}/2016/09/apache-kafka-download-installation.html)).
+> When executing below test case, make sure you have [a running instance of Apache Kafka on port '9092' of your local machine]({{ site.url }}/2016/09/apache-kafka-download-installation.html).
 Note that it is also possible to [use Spring Kafka to automatically start an embedded Kafka broker as part of a unit test case]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html).

 In order to verify that we are able to send and receive a message to and from Kafka, a basic `SpringKafkaApplicationTests` test case is used.
 It contains a `testReceiver()` unit test case that uses the `Sender` to send a message to the <var>helloworld.t</var> topic on the Kafka bus.
 We then use the `CountDownLatch` from the `Receiver` to verify that a message was received.